 The negative effects of drinking too much coffee are widely known.
 Excessive caffeine intake can cause nervousness or anxiety, jitters and even heart palpitations.
 Lapsang Souchong has a much lower caffeine content than coffee, making it a viable alternative for those trying to step down their caffeine intake.
 When consumed in reasonable amounts, it delivers enough of a pick-me-up to boost alertness without unpleasant symptoms.

 Small amounts of caffeine combined with the antioxidants in black tea could help with weight loss.
 Some people have found that consuming black tea on a regular basis boosts the metabolism, burning calories more efficiently and keeping the pounds off."

-The only thing about Lapsang Souchong is: because of its smoky flavor, people either LOVE it or HATE it.
+The only "problem" with Lapsang Souchong is this: because of its smoky flavor, people either LOVE it or HATE it.
 And there's nothing that can be done about it.

 We make Lapsang Souchong Kombucha with an Organic certified (BIO) Lapsang Souchong.

-And the reason for Organic version is simple.
-We have more guarantee that the tea is naturally smoked.
-And not artificially "smoked" with the help of liquid smoke.
+By using Organic, we have a better guarantee that the tea is naturally smoked.
+And not artificially "smoked" with the help of a liquid smoke.